-The epistemic boundaries between observers resulting from a failure of $(RI)$ afford an analogy in the spirit of Laplace’s demon in classical physics.
+\paragraph{Laplace's Demon.}The epistemic boundaries between observers resulting from a failure of $(RI)$ afford an analogy in the spirit of Laplace’s demon in classical physics.
 The demon has to be an isolated creature external to the universe that it is describing in order to avoid logical inconsistencies whenever it is itself part of the system.
-Although there exists no direct link to a self-referential problem in the quantum case, the situation is similar in that quantum observers could exist with predictive advantage (even deterministic) but which are epistemically separated from the system and other observers.
-Moreover, when the different observers interact, in order to keep the epistemic boundary intact, reliable intersubjectivity is violated such that either observed records can have well-defined values but Maggie's variable $z$ (and her memory states) have to flip, or, the observed records of $z$ are subjective and thus don't assume well-defined values, but the variable $z$ is preserved when communicating with Alice.
+Although there exists no direct link to a self-referential problem in the quantum case, the situation is similar in that quantum observers could exist with predictive advantage (even deterministic) but who are epistemically separated from the system and other observers.
+Moreover, when the different observers interact, to keep the epistemic boundary intact, reliable intersubjectivity is violated such that either observed records can have well-defined values and Maggie's variable $z$ (and her memory states) has to flip, or, the observed records of $z$ are subjective and not well-defined values, but the variable $z$ is preserved when communicated to Alice.